 So close to the elements – canyoning in the Valle Maggia

-The Maggia flows for 60 kilometers through the Swiss canton of Ticino before flowing into Lake Maggiore at Locarno.
+The Maggia flows for 60 kilometers through the Swiss canton of Ticino before flowing into Lago Maggiore at Locarno.
 It passes numerous famous valleys, murmurs greetings to the inhabitants of historic villages and enables us to practice brilliant outdoor sports in the Valle Maggia (also: Val Maggia or Maggia Valley).

 One of them – for us of course the decisive one – is canyoning in the Valle Maggia.

 Canyoning means to trust the course of the water and the paths that it has created over centuries.
 To activate one's own forces in order to absorb the effects of the elements.
-On our gorge tours in Ticino we climb or slide down rock faces, abseil down, jump into naturally washed-out pools or feel our way through a dark crevice.
+On our canyoning tours in Ticino we climb or slide down rock faces, abseil down, jump into naturally washed-out pools or feel our way through a dark crevice.

 We approach each of the fabulous canyons in Ticino with respect for its uniqueness and its secrets, which it only reveals to those who bravely venture into the interior of the cave-like canyons.